Automotive industry in Germany: Postwar era

 Initial production by EMW after the war were models that were essentially pre-war BMW 326 and BMW 327 models, as the plant in Eisenach was formerly owned by BMW.

 During the mid-to-late 1950s, the Bubble car became popular.
 BMW was the largest maker, with the BMW Isetta and BMW 600.
 Other makes included the Messerschmitt KR175 and KR200, the Heinkel Kabine, and the Zündapp Janus.
 Microcars such as the Glas Goggomobile, BMW 700, and Lloyd 600 also were popular.
 However, the "Bubble car" concept had been abandoned by 1970.

 In the late-1950s, BMW developed financial difficulties and control of the company was acquired by the Quandt family.
 BMW acquired Glas in 1966.
 In 1961, the Borgward auto group, including Goliath and Lloyd went out of business.
-In 1958 Auto Union was acquired by Daimler AG, but then, in turn, it was sold in stages from 1964 to 1966 to Volkswagen AG (at which time the DKW marque was ended and the Audi name was resurrected).
+In 1958 Auto Union was acquired by Daimler, but then, in turn, it was sold in stages from 1964 to 1966 to Volkswagen (at which time the DKW marque was ended and the Audi name was resurrected).
 In 1969, Volkswagen AG acquired NSU Motorenwerke (developer of the Wankel engine) and merged it with Auto Union, but the NSU nameplate disappeared by 1977 when production of the Ro80 rotary-engine saloon (European Car of the Year on its launch 10 years earlier) was stopped largely due to disappointing sales and a poor reputation for reliability.

 Ford merged its German and British operations in 1967, with the intention of producing identical cars at its German and British factories.
 Ford had also opened a factory at Genk, Belgium, in 1963.
 In 1976, it also opened a factory in Valencia, Spain, where production of the new Fiesta supermini (the first Ford of this size to be built in any country) was concentrated.
 The Escort, launched in 1967, was the first new Ford to be produced at both the German and British factories.
 At the beginning of 1969, Ford launched a new sporting coupe, the Capri, which like the Escort was produced throughout Europe.
 The Taunus of 1970 made use of the same basic design as the British Cortina MK3, but had slightly different exterior styling, although those styling differences were ironed out with the launch of the 1976 Taunus.
 Ford's new flagship model, the Granada, was built in Britain, Germany and Spain from the beginning of 1972, although British production was withdrawn after a few years.